dotnet/source-build/Documentation/VMR-re-bootstrapping.md

 # How to re-bootstrap the toolset used to build the VMR

-.NET utilizes itself to build therefore in order to build .NET from source, you first need to acquire or build a bootstrapping .NET SDK and other tooling such as arcade.
+.NET utilizes itself to build.
+Therefore, in order to build .NET from source, you first need to acquire or build a bootstrapping .NET SDK and other tooling such as [Arcade](https://github.com/dotnet/arcade).
 Re-bootstrapping is the term used to describe when the bootstrapped toolset need to be updated.
 This document describes the steps to re-bootstrap the VMR.